ACY222/2024_Fall/gdb/tutorial_umd.md

 ### Monitoring

 * disp <var>            print the value of variable every time
+* info disp             show information about all auto-display expressions
+* d disp <num>          cancel some expr to be displayed when program stops
+* undisplay             cancel display requests previously made
 * print <var>           print the value of variable
 * whatis <var>          print the type of variable
 * watch <var>           stops whenever the watched variable is modified